imdsatyam/CRM-Portal/README.md

-# CRM System
+# CRM Portal
-Welcome to the **CRM System** project!
+Welcome to the **CRM Portal** project!
 This repository contains the source code for a comprehensive Customer Relationship Management system designed to streamline task management, team collaboration, and project tracking.

 ## Table of Contents
 - [About the Project](#about-the-project)